yuvalc7/manage-server-app/README.md

 ## about the project

-A server is defined as
+A server is defined as:
 IP Address (String)
 Name (String)
 Type (Server Type)
 isRunning (Boolean)

-Server Type is defined as
+Server Type is defined as:
 Name
 Price Per Minute (In $)

 The User able to see all servers
-The User able to create a server and choose from server type The User able to start a server
+The User able to create a server and choose from server type
+The User able to start a server
 The User able to stop a server
 The User able to delete a server
-The User able to know what is the price for a running server The price for a running server is defined as the time in minutes that the server runs multiplied by the price of the server type
+The User able to know what is the price for a running server
+The price for a running server is defined as the time in minutes that the server runs multiplied by the price of the server type
 The price applied only for the time that the server was in running state (isRunning=True).
 The User able to change the price currency

 ## technologies:
            Front-end: React